MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/tenant-admin-center.md

 ## Access to the administration center

-Users with the following Microsoft Entra ID roles are authorized to access the [!INCLUDE[prodadmincenter](../developer/includes/prodadmincenter.md)]:
+Users with the following Microsoft Entra roles are authorized to access the [!INCLUDE[prodadmincenter](../developer/includes/prodadmincenter.md)]:

 - Global Administrator
 - Dynamics 365 Administrator